 If you and your dentist decide that metal braces are the right choice for your orthodontic needs, some things to keep in mind include

-- Avoid chewy foods, like caramels or other soft candies, as well as very hard or crunchy foods that could damage your braces.
+- Avoid foods that aren’t braces-friendly.
+Avoid chewy foods, like caramels or other soft candies, as well as very hard or crunchy foods that could damage your braces.
 Certain fruits and vegetables can get stuck in your braces, and should be cut into small pieces.
 Your practitioner will likely give you a list of foods to avoid to keep your braces in good shape and decrease your risk of cavities.

-- Taking proper care of your teeth is always important, but it is especially true when you have braces.
-Brushing and flossing regularly will keep your braces looking good and help you avoid staining to your teeth.
+- Brush and floss appropriately.
+Taking proper care of your teeth is always important, but it is especially true when you have braces.
+Brushing and flossing regularly will keep your braces looking good and help you avoid staining your teeth.
 Your dentist may recommend you use a special brush designed to get into the crevices and different surfaces in metal braces.
 It may take some practice to learn how to brush and floss around your braces, but it will get easier with time.
-Learn more about proper flossing techniques in the Colgate Oral Care resources.

-- Seeing your dentist and orthodontist regularly allows for any adjustments to the braces to be made and gives you an opportunity to have any questions or concerns addressed.
+- Keep your follow-up appointments.
+Seeing your dentist and orthodontist regularly allows for any adjustments to the braces to be made and gives you an opportunity to have any questions or concerns addressed.

 You will be wearing your braces for a fairly lengthy period, so it is important to follow your orthodontist’s instructions and care for them properly.
 While braces may seem like an inconvenience, once the treatment is over, your new smile will be all the reward you need.